01 of 10

 10 of 10

 Instant Focal Points: Water Fountains

 We've looked at some of the plants you have to choose from in designing your yard.
 But there's another component at your disposal for creating a beautiful landscape: hardscape.
 And water fountains are one of the hottest features in hardscape's repertoire.

 Like plants, water fountains are visually appealing.
 But water fountains boast a quality that plants generally don't (with the exception of hearing tree leaves rustle when it's windy out): they generate a pleasing sound for us to enjoy.
 With a simple pump, you can create a gurgling water fountain whose sound will soothe your nerves at the end of a hard day's work.

-Moreover, water -- and especially moving water -- suggests coolness, even if we don't touch it.
+Moreover, water -- especially moving water -- suggests coolness, even if we don't touch it.
 Just being around water has a cooling effect on the psyche.
-For Feng Shui aficionados, installation of water fountains in the garden means profiting from the presence of one of the five elements (water, wood, fire, metal and earth).
+For Feng Shui aficionados, installation of water fountains in the garden means profiting from the presence of one of the five elements (water, wood, fire, metal, and earth).